Danial-Kord/Latex-CV-Builder/README.md

 ## Use other CV templates

 1. Place your CV template requirements (all fonts and .sty files) in a folder in the root of the application besides `CVModel1`
-2. Creat a new Java Class by inheriting `LatexCVGenerator` class.
+2. Create a new Java Class by inheriting `LatexCVGenerator` class.
-3. Follow the same pattern like `AcademicCVType1` class.(exp: specify the Directory field with the name of the folder in sptep 1, add each section of your Tex file scheme in the overrided methods.
+3. Follow the same pattern like `AcademicCVType1` class.(exp: specify the Directory field with the name of the folder in step 1, add each section of your Tex file scheme in the overrided methods.
 4. Finally use your custom class in the PdfGenerator method at `CvBuilderApplication` class.